Boston and Maine 3713: Retirement and preservation

 After being withdrawn from passenger duties by newer diesel locomotives in the mid 1950s, No. 3713 became a stationary boiler to melt the snow and heat the passenger cars at the North Station terminal in Boston, Massachusetts.
 It was recalled to road service to cover for diesel locomotives during a flood, presumably in relation with the events of Hurricane Diane which affected the area at that time.
+(Note: During 1954, its original tender was replaced and paired with sister locomotive No. 3714's tender.)
 On April 22, 1956, No. 3713 ran the Steam Safari excursion round trip between Boston and Portland, Maine, and was officially retired from revenue service in July 1956.

 On June 11, 1958, the No. 3713 locomotive was purchased by New England millionaire F. Nelson Blount as part of his Steamtown, U.S.A. collection at the Edaville Railroad in South Carver, Massachusetts, then Pleasure Island park in Wakefield, Massachusetts, before it was moved to North Walpole, New Hampshire in 1961, and finally Bellows Falls, Vermont in 1964.
 In October 1969, Steamtown put No. 3713 on a long-term loan to the Boston Museum of Science (MoS).
 The locomotive was moved to the B&M’s shops in Billerica, Massachusetts for a cosmetic restoration, and then it was put on static display outside the MoS’ building.

-In February 1985, the MoS decided to end their lease with No. 3713 to allow room for expansion, and the locomotive was moved to Steamtown’s recently-relocated property in Scranton, Pennsylvania.
+In February 1985, the MoS decided to end their lease with No. 3713, since they were looking into expanding their main building, and the locomotive was deemed too large to fit indoors.
+Multiple offers were made to purchase No. 3713 to keep it in Boston, but Steamtown opted to retain it and reunite it with their collection, which had relocated to Scranton, Pennsylvania the previous year.
+Steamtown considered restoring No. 3713 to operating condition, but at the time, they decided against it, since its running gear was found to be in poor condition.